-Endurance athletes, on the other hand, engage in prolonged activities that challenge cardiovascular endurance and stamina, such as running, cycling, swimming, and triathlons.
-Typically these sports require athletes to endure an activity for hours at a time.
+Endurance athletes engage in prolonged activities that challenge cardiovascular endurance and stamina, such as running, cycling, swimming, and triathlons.
+Typically, these sports require athletes to endure an activity for hours at a time.
 And the primary goal is to sustain effort over this extended period of time.
 This makes their training and nutritional requirements significantly different than other athletes.

 Endurance activities use the aerobic energy system to sustain prolonged physical effort.
 This system relies on oxygen to break down carbohydrates and fats for energy.
 During low to moderate-intensity activities, such as jogging or cycling at a steady pace, the body predominantly relies on aerobic metabolism to produce adenosine triphosphate (ATP).
 ATP is the energy currency of all cells in the body.
 This system is very efficient and provides a steady supply of energy for extended periods.
 But that assumes there’s enough fuel provided to sustain the activity, and that the athlete has excellent physical fitness.
 The aerobic system’s reliance on oxygen allows the body to maintain endurance efforts for long durations.
 This makes it essential for activities like long-distance running, swimming, and cycling.